 Yearlong Topic Specific Assessment/Intervention Seminar

 This seminar focuses on didactic material related to specific presenting problems, professional, ethical and cultural and individual diversity issues.
 Topics covered include pervasive developmental disorders, neurodevelopmental conditions, palliative care, and psychopharmacology, among others.
 In addition cultural and individual diversity seminars, and ethics seminars, are also presented.
 Interns also contribute to the Topic Specific Assessment/Intervention Seminar.

 The Professional Development Seminar consists ofpresentations on professional issues including the preparation of a curriculum vitae, practice strategies in the managed care environment, program evaluation and supervision, benefits of active participation in supervision, and how cultural and individual diversity issues impact/are addressed in program evaluation and supervision, ethical dilemmas, adjustment to the new internship site, professional conduct, cultural issues, communication skills, working as a team member, the development of a curriculum vitae, fellowship application and professionalism.

 Lunch and Learn Series

-Interns participate in Lunch and Learn every first Tuesday of the month.
+Interns participate in Lunch and Learn every second Tuesday of the month.
 This series is presented by faculty and post-doctoral fellows on current topics relevant to clinical practice, such as culturally-sensitive treatments, religious beliefs, sexual orientation and identity development, medication management, the role of psychology in different fields, etc.